 Like the impatient blogger I am I have been DYING to share this post for over 6 months now, ever since we began planning our kitchen diner makeover – and finally, IT'S HERE!
-My dream kitchen makeover and everything that happened in between.
-I can't quite believe I'm sitting here typing this.
+This is my dream kitchen makeover and everything that happened in between.

 It's honestly everything I could have ever wanted in a kitchen.
 It's warm, inviting, simple, farmhousey, homely and so 'us' it's unreal.